last updated December 31, 2015

 died when he told me that.
 Really?
 You literally

 died?
-If so, then you would be dead.
+If so, then you wouldn't be talking about it because you'd be dead.
 When you stick the

 word literally into a sentence, it's supposed to mean that

-whatever you're saying is exactly what happened.
+whatever you're saying is exactly what happened (usually something unexpected.)
 But the word has

 been literally misused by literally so many people for literally so